Updated: Sep 12

 Fights diabetes: A study done shows black seed improves glucose tolerance as efficiently as metformin without significant adverse effects and has very low toxicity.

 Candida/Yeast: Black seed oil was also shown to be helpful in battling candida and fungal infections in the digestive system and on the skin.

 Immune Booster: Nigella sativa is unique in its way of supporting the immune system.
 It contains the antioxidants, beneficial acids, and B vitamins you would expect in a natural remedy, but has an additional benefit.

 Other studies have found black seed oil to also be beneficial for these conditions:

-Kills MRSA, heals the chemical weapon poisoned body, stimulates, allergies, asthma, headaches, digestive issues, and reduces inflammation(great to use for rheumatoid arthritis).
-When used topically it helps with acne, dry hair, psoriasis, hair growth(I added it in my homemade hair oil) and dry skin.
+Kills MRSA, heals the chemical weapon poisoned body, stimulates, allergies, asthma, headaches, and digestive issues, and reduces inflammation(great to use for rheumatoid arthritis).
+When used topically it helps with acne, dry hair, psoriasis, hair growth(I added it in my homemade hair oil), and dry skin.

 How to take

-The oil can be taken in oil, capsule or even tea form.
+The oil can be taken in oil, capsule, or even tea form.
 Black seed oil can also be applied to the skin as well.
 The benefits below are from taking it by mouth.
-Depending on your reason for taking, the dosage can vary.
-Keep in mind that although black seed oil is natural, relatively safe without any known side effects, take in moderation.
+Depending on your reason for taking it, the dosage can vary.
+Keep in mind that although black seed oil is natural, and relatively safe without any known side effects, take it in moderation.
 Black seed is an extremely potent herbal remedy and must be used as directed.

 As always, please check with a doctor before taking this or any substance, especially if you have a medical condition or are pregnant/nursing.